 I can't tell you the number of times I have had to go through something almost exactly like that.
-If you don't give a customer everything they want, even if it's against policy, and would mean you might get into serious trouble, or even loose your job, they can get very nasty!
+If you don't give a customer everything they want, even if it's against policy and would mean you might get into serious trouble or even lose your job, they can get very nasty!
 Being insulted by an angry customer is never fun, and it isn't for the overly sensitive.
 I was almost brought to tears once by an irate customer.
 Who yells at a pregnant woman, anyway?

 Whether you choose to work retail yourself is entirely up to you.
 It can be a lot of fun, and I have met a lot of great people doing it.
 For now, though, I think I will stay where I am at, right in front of this computer, fingers happily typing away on the keys, in the quiet of my own living room.
 To each his own, I guess.